Teaching & Learning

 We offer a number of activities which cater for a diverse range of learners.
-During the week students have the opportunity to participate in activities such as the gardening club, social justice with Mini Vinnies, lego club, maker space and tennis.
+During the week students have the opportunity to participate in activities such as the gardening club, social justice, ukulele, lego club, bike riding and tennis.

 Our school fees include an Activity Levy which allows us to host excursions or incursions each term; swimming, dance and gym and other sports including cycling and orienteering.

-We offer School Choir and Rhythmic Heart percussion, Tournament of the Minds and ICAS testing.
+We offer School Choir, Tournament of the Minds and ICAS testing.
 Students in Years 3-6 attend an annual overnight camp.
 We participate in the ACT PSSA events, for both individual and team sports.